evansricky20/Adequately-Sized-Pharma-Database/README.md

 This was a group project, team contributions are as follows:
   Vu: Constructed EER diagram, wrote problem statement, and abstract, and did report formatting.
-  Richard: Constructed ER diagram, created user interface using HTML and CSS, implemented PHP in conjunction with MySQL for SQL logic, and wrote chapters 3 and 4 in the report.
+  Richard (Me): Constructed ER diagram, created user interface using HTML and CSS, implemented PHP in conjunction with MySQL for SQL logic, and wrote chapters 3 and 4 in the report.
   Orlando: Wrote introduction, target use, requirements, and conclusion for the report.
   James: Mapped EER to relational schema, and wrote Chapter 2 in the report.